Wire fraud

 Phishing

 Phishing occurs when a scammer targets victims through text, email or phone, according to Phishing.org.
-They pose as legitimate businesses to trick victims into giving them sensitive data, such as banking or credit information, Social Security Numbers or passwords.
+They pose as legitimate businesses to trick victims into giving them sensitive data, such as banking or credit information, Social Security numbers or passwords.
 The FTC says phishing emails may alert you of suspicious activity or payment on your account.
 The Cybersecurity and Infrastructure Security Agency (CISA) adds that phishing messages may link to a fake website that looks legitimate.

 How to protect yourself from phishing